Nexmo/nexmo-developer/_tutorials/client-sdk-ios-set-up-push-notifications.md

             }];
 ```

-* `'isSandbox'` is YES/true for an app using the apple sandbox push servers and NO/false for an app using the apple production push servers.
+* `'isSandbox'` is YES/true for an app using the Apple sandbox push servers and NO/false for an app using the Apple production push servers.

-* `'deviceToken'` is the token received in `application:didRegisterForRemoteNotificationsWithDeviceToken:`
+* `'deviceToken'` is the token received in `application:didRegisterForRemoteNotificationsWithDeviceToken:`.

 ### Integrate Regular Push

-If your app isn't a voip app, you should use regular push notifications.
-Nexmo push is sent silently to allow you to control over what is presented to your user.
+If your app is not a VOIP app, you should use regular push notifications.
+Nexmo push is sent silently to allow you control over what is presented to your user.

 To receive silent push notifications in your app use the following steps.

 1. Enable push notifications for your app.